Tirito6626/documentation/src/content/docs/bash2json/reference/core.md

 ## Reusing functions
 You can reuse any function from bash2json, but:
 - You can't copyright any separate function as own code
-- Each function depends on other functions to properly work
+- Some functions depend on other functions to properly work

 ## Function dependencies:
 - `error`: none